jackkershaw/fare-free-london/README.md

     - Preload key resources (the image here) for fast loading
     - Adding caching for static assets (favicon and fonts) to my next.config.js.
 - Added name to site webmanifest.
+- Added to Google Search Console to enable tracking of SEO performance.

 # Running on your machine